D151l/go-rest-api/README.md

 ---

-# My first go project
+# My first rest api with go

 In this repository I made my first Go rest api by a tutorial